 The tracks were laid along an old caravan route cleared by Arab traders, who had been marching slaves and ivory to shipping ports along the coast for centuries.
 Over a hundred years later, the route is less insidious than its caravan days, but the train is no less vital to the economy of central and western Tanzania.

 As we pushed further west, the dusty monotony of central Tanzania transformed to the lush, rolling jungle of the lake region.
-Weather-beaten farmers took a break from harvesting their rice fields to watch the train pass, and young children balancing precipitously atop rusty adult's bicycles came barrelling down the dirt paths that cut through the thickets.
+Farmers took a break from harvesting their rice fields to watch the train pass, and young children balancing precipitously atop rusty adult's bicycles came barrelling down the dirt paths that cut through the thickets.

 Kat and I sat in the dining car, futilely trying to stop the free-flow of chai out of our mugs as the train swayed and shook.
-When we hit one sizeable bump in the track, the overhead light above our heads split open and began depositing its collection of dead flies onto our table, like a macabre dusting of confetti.
+When we hit one sizeable bump in the track, the overhead light above our heads split open and dumped its collection of dead flies onto our table, like a macabre dusting of confetti.

 Eventually, Lake Tanganyika's turquoise waters appeared on the distant horizon.
 We pulled into the station amidst an air of restrained anticipation.
 People did their best to pack up their things and get ready to exit while everyone next to them was trying to do the same.
 Shabby cardboard boxes full of live chickens were pulled out from under bunks, and rolled up mattresses and thermoses were passed out the windows to the outstretched arms of family members eagerly waiting on the track below.